austinrovge/ajr.dev/README.md

 The inside of the `.env.api` file should have one line like this:

 ```
-GITHUB_API_TOKEN=000000000000000
+ACCESS_TOKEN=12345
 ```

-with the zeros replaced with your access token.
+Make sure you replace `12345` with your access token.
+Ideally it will be more complex than the combination on your luggage.

 #### Development